MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -RetentionLogForManagedFoldersEnabled
-!!!
-Exchange Server 2010

-The RetentionLogForManagedFoldersEnabled parameter specifies whether the Managed Folder Assistant logs information about messages that have reached their retention limits.
-The two possible values for this parameter are $true or $false.
-If you specify $true, information about messages that have been processed because they have reached their retention limits is logged.

-!!!
-Exchange Server 2013

-This parameter is used for coexistence with Exchange 2007 and Exchange 2010.
-Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
-This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

-The RetentionLogForManagedFoldersEnabled parameter specifies whether retention policy activity is recorded in the managed folder log on the Mailbox server.
-Valid input for this parameter is $true or $false.
-The default value is $false.

-If you specify $true, information about messages in managed folders that have been processed because they have reached their retention limits is logged.
-The managed folder log directory is specified by the LogPathForManagedFolders parameter.

-!!!
-Exchange Server 2016

 This parameter is used for coexistence with Exchange 2010.
 Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
 This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

 The RetentionLogForManagedFoldersEnabled parameter specifies whether retention policy activity is recorded in the managed folder log on the Mailbox server.
 Valid input for this parameter is$true or $false.
 The default value is $false.

 If you specify $true, information about messages in managed folders that have been processed because they have reached their retention limits is logged.
 The managed folder log directory is specified by the LogPathForManagedFolders parameter.

 ```yaml
 Type: $true | $false